 This is the first of our new “Myth or Fact?” series.
 Our topic is busting paint myths, specifically painting (or staining) treated wood.
 Let’s dispel the 2 biggest myths…

 Myth or Fact: Treated lumber should weather a season before treating.

-The old wisdom was to let the saturated, treated lumber dry out before applying a stain or finish.
+The old wisdom was to let the saturated, treated lumber dry out for a season before applying a stain or finish.
 Even though treated lumber has a higher moisture content, leaving it exposed to the weather (especially the sun) still damages the surface.
 This damage actually prevents the coating from bonding properly, and leads to premature failure.
 So treat your treated lumber as soon as it’s dry enough to accept a coating.
 You can test it by dropping some water on the surface.
 If it soaks in, it’s dry enough; if it beads, then wait a little longer.
 We recommend coating within a month of exposure to the elements!